commschamp/cc_tutorial/tutorials/tutorial2/README.md

     ...
 </fields>
 ```
-The code generated for every message and its fields resides in inside the
+The code generated for every message and its fields resides inside the
 [include/tutorial2/message](include/tutorial2/message) folder.
 The primary
 file containing definition of `Msg1` message class is
 [include/tutorial2/message/Msg1.h](include/tutorial2/message/Msg1.h).